Lilin-W/acad-homepage.github.io/_pages/about.md

 # 🔥 News
+- *2025.09*: &nbsp;📝 New paper "A co-evolving agentic AI system for medical imaging analysis" is now under review!
 - *2025.06*: &nbsp;🚀 Started working as a Research Assistant at the **Perelman School of Medicine, University of Pennsylvania**, contributing to TissueLab project!
-- *2025.02*: &nbsp;📝 New paper "A co-evolving agentic AI system for medical imaging analysis" is now under review at **Nature**!
 - *2025.01*: &nbsp;🎉 Our paper "A Survey of Large Language Models in Psychotherapy" has been accepted to **Findings of ACL 2025**!
 - *2024.10*: &nbsp;📄 Our paper "Guardians of Discourse: Evaluating LLMs on Multilingual Offensive Language Detection" accepted to **IEEE UIC 2024**!
 - *2024.09*: &nbsp;🎓 Started my Master's program in Electrical Engineering at the **University of Pennsylvania**!